umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 5. Put address back to **Read Channel** and check lines 1, 16, 17, and 18 by
    clicking read and looking at **Data out**
-    - Expected value 0.29 (was 0.15 for prototype DCBs before), within ~0.04
+    - Expected value 0.29 (was 0.15 for prototype DCBs before), within ~0.04 (temperature specified [here](https://github.com/umd-lhcb/lab-notes/issues/10), 0.32 corresponds to 50 degree celsius, higher value corresponds to smaller T)

 ### Optical to Master GBT